19hours/sg-statutes/Acts/Environmental Public Health Act.md

 17\.—(1) No person shall —

-(a) deposit, drop, place or throw any dust, dirt, paper, ash, carcase, refuse, box, barrel, bale or any other article or thing in any public place;
+(a) deposit, drop, place or throw any dust, dirt, paper, ash, carcase, refuse, box, barrel, bale or any other article or thing in any public place, except in a dustbin or other receptacle provided for the deposit of refuse and rubbish;

+[Act 48 of 2018 wef 01/02/2019]

-(b) keep or leave any article or thing in any place where it or particles therefrom have passed or are likely to pass into any public place;
+(b) keep or leave any article or thing in any place where it or particles therefrom have passed or are likely to pass into any public place, except in a dustbin or other receptacle provided for the deposit of refuse and rubbish;

+[Act 48 of 2018 wef 01/02/2019]

 (c) dry any article of food or any other article or thing in any public place;